 Mike Wasserleben is the General Manager of the Coliseum Sports Complex.
 Mike graduated from Temple University in 2017 with a Bachelor's Degree in Sport and Recreation Management.
 After graduation, Mike became the General Manager of The Sportsplex at Warminster for two years before coming aboard with the Coliseum Sports Complex.
 He currently coaches JV baseball and basketball at William Tennent High School where he graduated in 2013.

-Assistant General Manager/Youth Director
+Assistant General Manager/Program Manager

 Ellen Vind is the Assistant General Manager /Youth Director of the Coliseum Sports Complex.
 Ellen graduated from Drexel University in 2005 with a Bachelor’s degree in Marketing.
 After graduation, Ellen was the Special Event Manager for Drexel University College of Medicine and then worked as the Special Event Manager at For Pete’s Sake Cancer Respite Foundation.
 Ellen is the mom to three children and in her spare time she loves to stay active and she also enjoys cooking.